ethereum/ethereum-org-website/src/content/wrapped-ether.md

 **Why do people use WETH instead of ETH?**

 WETH was created primarily because the ETH token doesn't comply with the ERC-20 technical standard.
-This made Ether infeasible for use in decentralized applications (dapps) that only support ERC-20 tokens.
+This made Ether difficult to use in decentralized applications (dapps).
 Unlike Ether, WETH follows the [ERC-20 fungible token standard](/developers/docs/standards/tokens/erc-20/) —so it can be exchanged for other ERC-20 tokens and used on applications (e.g., decentralized exchanges and wallets) that support ERC-20 interfaces.

 **Is WETH safe?**

-While WETH is safe, it isn’t as safe as holding ETH in your wallet.
-For example, If ETH locked in the WETH contract is stolen, the value of WETH tokens would plummet as they would have no backing assets.
+ETH is the safest asset because it is part of the Ethereum protocol, whereas WETH is defined in a smart contract which could feasibly be hacked.
+WETH is generally considered a very safe asset because the contract is small, simple, well-tested and it has been around for a long time.

 **What can I do with WETH?**